-We will begin offering dental services at St. Paul Pet Hospital Highland on Monday, February 2nd!
+We will begin offering dental services at St. Paul Pet Hospital Highland in Spring 2020!

 Your Pet's Dental Treatment